fischertechnik/txt_demo_c_online/SolutionTxtApps/README.md

 # Information about the use of the SolutionTxtApps.
 This Visual Studio solution contains some examples about remote programming for the fischertechnik TXT controller.
-This with the use of the FtTxtLib.<br/>
-THe FtTxtLib can be used as static or as dynamic (dll) library.<br/>
-Switching between static and dynamic library is no too difficult.<br/>
+This with the use of the FtTxtLib.
+The FtTxtLib can be used as static or as dynamic (dll) library.
+Switching between static and dynamic library is not too difficult.<br/>
-This FtTxtLib has been extended with the communication thread. <br/>
+This FtTxtLib has been extended with the communication thread and a set of higher level API's.
 With this approach, the structure that was in use with the TX-Controler and the Robo-Interface is similar now.